WA Collaborative

 Purpose

-• Reduce duplication and fragmentation.
+• Reducing duplication and fragmentation.

 Why it Matters

-• Shared Accountability: Coordinated planning, commissioning and service delivery reduce duplication across the system.
+• Shared accountability: Coordinated planning, commissioning and service delivery reduce duplication across the system.

 Priority Areas